 Dhrutharashtra uvācha, “Vidura!
 I have behaved in an untrue manner with King Yudhishtira who is bound by the secret dharma and will now be adorned with the crown and therefore, he will engage in war and destroy my foolish sons.

 Mahāmate!
-All this is forever rattled by/on edge in fear and my mind is also rattled by fear and therefore, you tell me that which is devoid of agitation/unease and that path which is peaceful.”
+All this is creating fear and my mind is also rattled by fear and therefore, you tell me that which is devoid of agitation/unease and that path which is peaceful.”

 Vidura uvācha, “Pāpashoonya Naresh!
 I do not see any other solution for you for peace besides knowledge, tapah (austerity), control of the sensory organs and renunciation of greed.